 Kissimmee, which may or may not mean “where the mulberries grow,” as named by some lost-to-time Native American tribe, represents something entirely different to classic car enthusiasts: the annual Mecum Kissimmee auction, located in this suburb southwest of Orlando, Florida.

 It’s the world’s largest classic car auction by number of vehicles offered, and often by total sales volume in U.S. dollars.
-By number of consignments it’s roughly double the size of the second-largest—which is also happens to be a Mecum production.
+By number of consignments, it’s roughly double the size of the second largest—which also happens to be a Mecum production.
 It started with a tent and a couple hundred vehicles.
-This year, there’s 4000.
+This year, there are 4000.
 The size of the production is sobering.

 Most are classic cars, anyway.
 Some are just used, while some aren’t even cars at all.
 On the event’s 2023 opening day, the first time it started on a Wednesday, there was a lovely black 1957 Chevrolet Bel Air, a 1933 Ford hot rod replica, a BMW X5 SUV, and a six-wheel Jeep Gladiator.
 The auction ended after dark with a Polaris Scrambler (gavel price $8800), a quarter-midget race car ($3300), and a John Deere Gator ($14,700).
 “Those things are hard to find,” the auctioneer said helpfully.